-We have granted to the underwriters an option, exercisable for 45 days from the date of this prospectus, to purchase up to [] additional shares of Common Stock, or 15% of the shares offered hereby, at the public offering price listed on the cover page of this prospectus, less underwriting discounts and commissions.
-The underwriters may exercise this option solely for the purpose of covering over-allotments, if any, made in connection with the Offering of the shares of Common Stock offered by this prospectus.
-To the extent the option is exercised, each underwriter will become obligated, subject to certain conditions, to purchase about the same percentage of the additional shares of Common Stock as the number listed next to the underwriter's name in the preceding table bears to the total number of shares of Common Stock listed next to the names of all underwriters in the preceding table.
+We have granted to the underwriters an Over-Allotment Option, exercisable for 45 days from the date of this prospectus, to purchase up to an additional $[\bullet]$ shares of Common Stock, each share at the Offering Price per Unit $[\bullet]$, Warrants at the price of $[\bullet]$ per Warrant, or 15% of the total number of Units sold in the Offering in shares of Common Stock or in Warrants or any combination of shares of Common Stock or Warrants, less the underwriting discounts and commissions.
+The underwriters may exercise this option solely for the purpose of covering over-allotments, if any, made in connection with the Offering of the Units offered by this prospectus.
+To the extent the option is exercised, each underwriter will become obligated, subject to certain conditions, to purchase about the same percentage of the additional shares of Common Stock or Warrants as the number listed next to the underwriter's name in the preceding table bears to the total number of Units listed next to the names of all underwriters in the preceding table.